frappe/frappe_io/frappe_io/www/charts/docs/basic/basic_chart.md

 ---
 title: 'Axis chart'
 description: 'An axis chart is generally a 2D rendition of data, where a set of values corresponds to every point in a dataset.
-That's why, data is the most important component for a chart.'
+That is why, data is the most important component for a chart.'
 ---

 # Axis chart: What Is It